-Optimizing your PDFs for web before you publish them to Issuu will ensure the highest possible image quality and the most error free rendering of vector objects — in other words, the best presentation for your readers.
-Keep the following in mind when preparing your content for exporting:
+Optimizing your PDF for web before you publish it to Issuu will ensure the highest possible image quality and the most error free rendering of vector objects — in other words, the best presentation for your readers.
+Please take following points into consideration when preparing your content for exporting:

-- Image PPI (pixels per inch) should be 150, both for color and grayscale images.
+- Image PPI (pixels per inch) should be 300, both for color and grayscale images

 There are two ways of adding hyperlinks to your content:

-- The easiest way is to use the Issuu Link Editor after you've published your content.
+- The easiest way is to use the Issuu Link Editor after you have published your content.
 Please see the help articles under Adding Links to my publication, for tips on how to use our Link Editor tool.

-- You also have the possibility to add them using your favourite creation software (InDesign, QuarkExpress, etc), by including them directly in the working file.
+- You can also add hyperlinks using your favourite creation software (InDesign, QuarkExpress, etc), by including them directly in the working file

 InDesign export settings

-If you're using InDesign to create your content, you can download this Issuu Export Preset and add it to your presets, to ensure that during the export process, your PDF is Issuu-ready, or follow the steps below if you'd like to set up the preset yourself.
+If you are using InDesign to create your content, you can download Issuu Export Preset and add it to your presets, to ensure during the export process that your PDF is Issuu-ready.

 - Compress Text and Line Art: Enabled

-5. Save your new Issuu Export Preset and use it to save content as PDFs.
+- Save your new Issuu Export Preset and use it to save content as PDF

-6. Publish to Issuu.
-You can select to publish your content as unlisted until you are ready to publish.
+- Publish to Issuu (You can select your content as Unlisted and publish if you are not ready to publish)

 To manage pages and spreads, read this article from InDesign.